bemer/containers-on-aws-workshop/06-AutoScaling/README.md

 ![load testing cfn](/06-AutoScaling/images/load_test_cfn.png)

-Them, click in `Next` and in the Options screen, click in `Next` again.
+Then, click in `Next` and in the Options screen, click in `Next` again.
 Under the Review screen, validate your configurations and click in `Create`.

 After creating your new Stack, you should see a URL that point to you EC2 instance with the Locust installed: